 Inactive Application Add-ins.
 Most likely when the addon worked before on the system, then it got somehow disabled.
 This could happen when there was a previous loading problem or long running action where the user aborted the start of PowerPoint, or maybe PowerPoint crashed last time.
 In July 2016, Microsoft released a flawed Office security update that prevents many VBA add-ins (including Macabacus Lite) from loading when starting Excel 2016, 2013, or 2010.
 This update leaves hundreds of thousands (or more) of Excel users wondering why their add-ins are suddenly not loading.
 The Wikipedia app works with Word and Excel 2013 or later, on Word and Excel 2016 for Mac, on Word and Excel for iPad as well as on Word and Excel Online.
 RefWorks for Word - £11.99/y l The RefWorks app lets you insert in-text citations directly from your Word documents, move and remove citations and auto-generate or update your bibliography.

 Microsoft Word, at least since Word 97, has allowed third parties, including users, to change the program's interface with the user by adding menus, toolbars, ribbons, macros, keyboard shortcuts, and other building blocks or components.
-In Word 97 this was done only by using Global Templates loaded as Add-ins, usually Startup FolderThe Alert to Save Changes to the Normal Template Should Be Switched 'ON'
+In Word 97 this was done only by using Global Templates loaded as Add-ins, usually by placing them in Word's Startup Folder.
+These are Word template files, created and editable in Word.
+(Templates stored in the OFFICE startup folder will also be loaded as Add-Ins.)
+Beginning with Word 2000 another kind of Add-In was allowed, a .COM Add-In.
+These are programs.

 Word has an option to alert the user if changes are about to be saved to the normal template upon exiting Word.
 This option should be kept on.
 Recent versions of Word install with this turned 'off.'
 You want it turned on.
 The normal template is a key component of Word.
 You do not want changes made to it unless you approve them.
 I suspect it was turned off as a part of installation because of the number of calls to Microsoft and to corporate IT departments caused by poorly-written Add-Ins triggering the alert.